jalcock-training/azure-hybrid-landing-zone/docs/architecture/application-workload.md

 - Application logs or artifacts
 - Diagnostic settings for monitoring (optional if Log Analytics is not deployed)
 - Optional private endpoint for secure access
+- Public access disabled to enforce secure data access patterns
+- TLS 1.2 enforced for all connections

 The storage account represents a common supporting service for cloud applications.